4Rom1/PNG-IO/README.md

   Modified by Romain Garnier to read and write from/to different intput/outputs of a png file.

+  This software may be freely redistributed under the terms of the X11 license.

  ## Install libpng :
    https://programmersought.com/article/94135545706/